maxx1128/eleventy-personal-site/posts/2021-10-11-dont-force-it.md

 **In times like this, I only need to do work that sets me up to be more productive tomorrow.
 Things that don't take all that much thought.**

 * I won't read through my backed-up article list.
-I'll note which ones to read tomorrow and passed on the rest.
+I'll note which ones to read tomorrow and pass on the rest.
 * I won't work on that blog post.
-I'll make a bullet list of what I wanted to tackle tomorrow and saved it as a to-do list item.
+I'll make a bullet list of what I want to tackle tomorrow and save it as a to-do list.
 * I won't do a full apartment clean.
 I'll put everything where it needs to be so I won't lose track of it when I'm back on the clock.
 * I won't stay up late with extra TV or reading.
 I'll get to bed early and make sure I sleep enough to feel rested tomorrow.